Abigail6on/Apple-Health-Sleep-Analysis/README.md

 # Sleep Data Analysis

-This project performs an exploratory data analysis on sleep data exported from Apple Health.
+This project performs an exploratory data analysis on my personal sleep data exported from Apple Health.

 ## Goals